TrebledJ/trebledj.github.io/content/posts/programming/2023-02-24-the-basics-of-digital-audio-processing-for-dummies.md

 With integers, we would experience [integer overflow](https://en.wikipedia.org/wiki/Integer_overflow), which would wrap positive values to negative values.
 With floats, we would venture into the territory of infinity, which may disrupt subsequent computations.

-Thus we use a smaller range to allow room for processing.
+Thus, we use a smaller range to allow room for processing.

 ## Audio Mishaps and Bugs 🐞